 What can the course lead to in terms of higher education and future careers?

 Some students take a Dance degree at a university such as Bath Spa, Chichester or Roehampton.
 Others go to Urdang, London Studio Centre, Trinity Laban, LIPA, Bird College, Laine Theatre Arts, Arts Ed. or spend a year with a company such as the Balletboyz and gain a Level 4 qualification as a professional dancer.
 Some go abroad to study Dance at places like the Barcelona Institute of the Arts.
-Some follow musical theatre pathways and go to places like Mountview or GSA.
+Some follow musical theatre pathways and go to places like Mountview or Guildford School of Acting.
 Careers cover professional dancer, dance critic, dance therapist, administrator for a dance company, archivist and dance teacher.

 What are the formal entry requirements for this course?